opencontainers/runtime-tools/runtime.md

 Starts a container from a bundle directory.

 * *Options*
+  * *`--id <ID>`* Set the container ID when creating or joining a container.
+    If not set, the runtime is free to pick any ID that is not already in use.
   * *`--config <PATH>`* Override `config.json` with an alternative path.
 The path may not support seeking (e.g. `/dev/fd/3`).
   * *`--runtime <PATH>`* Override `runtime.json` with an alternative path.
 The path may not support seeking (e.g. `/dev/fd/3`).
 * *Standard streams:* The runtime must attach its standard streams directly to the application process without inspection.